Skip to main content Skip to main navigation Skip to site search

 Reduce design time up to 80 %

-"C&I rooftop design with ROOF MOUNT allows for comprehensive design automation, increased project accuracy and reliability, and improved profitability," says Spundzevicius, summarising the benefits.
-The design software can reduce design time by up to 80 %, significantly reduce the risk of redesign, accurately determine material quantities, and require only one software for preliminary and detailed design cycles. (hcn)
+“C&I rooftop design with Roof Mount allows for comprehensive design automation, increased project accuracy and reliability, and improved profitability,” says Spundzevicius, summarising the benefits.
+The design software can reduce design time by up to 80 per cent, significantly lower the risk of redesign, accurately determine material quantities, and streamline both preliminary and detailed design cycles within a single platform. (hcn)